simpleralternative/go-shared/stream/README.md

 simple loops increadibly fast.
 You might be able to do 10_000_000_000 iterations in a pure, nearly empty `for` loop but "only" a few tens of millions of iterations over a channel per second.
-This package impacts them further by requiring the use of a Result wrapper and doing error checking in the transformers.
+This package impacts them further by requiring the use of a Result wrapper while doing row-by-row error and done-signal checking in the transformers.

 So why would you ever use channels, let alone Stream?
 What makes them worth considering?